 There are many resources available online and from education departments to help ensure you are ready for your exams and can pass them the first time around.
 Take advantage of all the resources you can!

 Alternative Pathways to Teaching Certification and Licensure

 If you already have a bachelor’s degree but no coursework on education and want to become a teacher, there are different ways to earn an alternative teaching certificate.
-For example, states like Texas and California allow you to earn your credentials while teaching rather than before through an accelerated (and therefore intense) program.
+For example, states like Texas and California, for some subject areas and grade levels, allow you to earn your credentials while teaching rather than before through an accelerated (and therefore intense) program.